prometheusorg/epiClassifier/BUILD.md

 ```
 ### NSPR
 #### Dynamic linking
-We will try to link epiClassifier with the version packaged for Debian 9 Stretch:
+The current master version of epiClassifier is dynamically linked with the version packaged for Debian 9 Stretch:
 libnspr4-dev (2:4.12-6)

 #### Static linking